tinacms/tinacms-site/content/blog/custom-field-components.md

     details: null
 ---

 Form fields are the bread and butter of any CMS.
 While Tina provides a solid collection of fields 'out-of-the-box', you can also create your own.
-This post will show you the basic concepts of how to create custom field components and register them to the Tina sidebar.
+This post will show you the basic concepts of how to create custom field components and using them to the Tina sidebar.

 **Prerequisites 👩‍🏫**

-This post will refer to some core TinaCMS concepts such as [forms](https://tinacms.org/docs/concepts/forms), the [sidebar](https://tinacms.org/docs/concepts/sidebar), and [fields](https://tinacms.org/docs/concepts/fields).
+Throughout the post, I'll refer to a few core TinaCMS concepts such as [forms](https://tinacms.org/docs/concepts/forms), the [sidebar](https://tinacms.org/docs/concepts/sidebar), and [fields](https://tinacms.org/docs/concepts/fields).
 It will be helpful to have some basic working knowledge of [**how TinaCMS works**](https://tinacms.org/docs/getting-started/how-tina-works) before reading.
 Feel free to refer to the [documentation](https://tinacms.org/docs/getting-started/introduction) or read a post on using Tina with [Gatsby](https://www.gatsbyjs.org/blog/2019-12-20-integrate-tinacms-with-your-gatsby-website/) or [Next.js](https://tinacms.org/blog/using-tinacms-with-nextjs/) to get familiar.

 ## Why would you create a custom field?